 Transcribing the interview(s): Typically your interviews will be far longer than what actually appears in your piece.
 Many videographers and producers will transcribe their interviews to guide them in weaving together a script that tells a story featuring the best sound bites and complimentary imagery.
 Premiere Pro, rev.com, otter.ai are some options to consider to create a transcript for you without having to type out your interview word for word.

 Editing platform: If you’re going to be doing a lot of video editing, you’ll likely want to invest in first-class editing technology like Adobe Premiere Pro or Apple Final Cut.
 Many video creators often argue over which editing system they prefer.
-Duke offers a discount on Premiere Pro software, which is why many communicators prefer it.
 For a less frequent video editor, Canva or iMovie are tools to consider.

 Project Organization